-Mrs Clear, 33, of Wellington, had flown to Auckland with Jetstar last month to visit a friend in hospital.
+Clear, 33, had flown to Auckland from Wellington with Jetstar last month to visit a friend in hospital.

 Unbeknown to her, she was in breach of Jetstar's policy on pregnant passengers because she had not obtained a clearance letter from a doctor or midwife.

-But no staff member raised any concerns with her, and she had no reason to believe there was any reason she could not fly back to Wellington four days later.
+But no staff member raised any concerns with her, and she had no reason to believe she could not fly back to Wellington four days later.

-A manager then boarded the plane and told Mrs Clear that she would have to get off.
+A manager then boarded the plane and told Clear that she would have to get off.

 In tears, and not wanting to delay a plane full of passengers, she left and called her husband and mother.

 "I didn't have the balls to stop a full flight from leaving on time," she said.
 "There was no chance to have a proper discussion."

 After the flight left, she managed to reach her midwife, who told the Jetstar manager she was fine to fly, but the airline told her a verbal confirmation was not acceptable.

 So instead she caught an Air New Zealand flight home without any difficulty.

 Clear was upset the airline had not enforced its policy on her first flight.